takoikatakotako/en.swiswiswift.com/content/post/2017-09-05/index.md

 +++
-title = "ymf825boardのサンプルコードのピンを変更"
-url = "2017-09-05"
-date = "2017-09-05"
+title = "Change the pin of the sample code of ymf825board" url = "2017-09-05" date = "2017-09-05"
-description = "ymf825boardのサンプルコードのピンを変更"
-tags = [
+description = "Change the pin of the sample code of ymf825board" tags = [
     "電子工作",
 ]